big-lip-bob/RustOC2Template/README.md

 It should be possible to also use Zig's `cc` but only failed attempts so far

-Aside from that, the `cargo.toml` flags are optimized for binary size mostly, but they require the nightly toolchain and `std` is enabled and built from `nightly-x86_64-unknown-linux-gnu` (had to go bump the used `libc` version to `217` as it introduces a patch for missing `SYS` constants (haven't figured patches yet)).
+Aside from that, the `cargo.toml` flags are optimized for binary size mostly, but they require the nightly toolchain and `std` is enabled and built from `nightly-x86_64-unknown-linux-gnu` (had to go bump the used `libc` version to `217` or later as it introduces a patch for missing `SYS` constants (haven't figured patches yet)).

 Besides that, to import your executable in-game, you can add a File Import/Export Card to your computer and use `import.lua`, be mindful that the transfer speeds are very slow (~1kB/s)

+Requires Rust 1.59 (due to the `strip` setting)